StoryLab – helping young people find their creative voice

 Our programs are all run by professional writers and artists, skilled in supporting and mentoring groups of young writers and illustrators to celebrate their imaginations and creativity.
 All our facilitators hold up to date Working with Children checks.

 “All [young writers] were very open – both in heart and mind.
 I was particularly impressed by the variety of writing styles on show.
 It was immensely gratifying and exciting to be part of.” – Award-winning author, Deb Fitzpatrick

 StoryLab offers three development programs, each consisting of five sessions, run over one term.

 YOUNG WRITERS DEVELOPMENT PROGRAM

 Writing is a craft.
 In this series emerging writers receive tips on perfecting style, editing work and improving the flow of a story.
-Mentored by a professional writer participants see their work published at the program’s end.
+Mentored by award-winning writer Deb Fitzpatrick, participants see their work published at the program’s end.

 SPOKEN WORD WARRIERS